mozilla-ai/lumigator/README.md

     **Important: Continue the next steps in this same terminal.**

-1. If you intend to use Mistral API or OpenAI API, use that same terminal and run:
+1. If you intend to use Mistral API or OpenAI API or Deepseek API, use that same terminal and run:
     ```bash
     export MISTRAL_API_KEY=your_mistral_api_key
     export OPENAI_API_KEY=your_openai_api_key
+    export DEEPSEEK_API_KEY=your_deepseek_api_key
     ```
     **Important: Continue the next steps in this same terminal.**